 The timing of the retrieval after the HCG injection is critical, since HCG may cause the egg follicles to release prematurely, making IVF retrieval impossible.
 Fortunately, this rarely happens.

 The patient will be instructed not to eat solid foods after midnight, prior to the procedure.
 It is advisable to abstain from sexual activity for two days prior to the procedure to ensure the highest possible sperm count from the male.

 What are the chances of success with IVF?

 KIC has got one of the best track records for surrogacy cases and infertility treatments in the world.
 Vist https://kiranivfgenetic.com/success-rates

 FOR 3 CYCLES OUR CUMULATIVE PREGNANCY RATES ARE AS HIGH AS 90%.

 The specific chance of success varies with a number of factors including the indication for the procedure, the patient’s age, the number of embryos transferred and a variety of other factors.
 Your chances of success with IVF will be discussed on an individual basis with your fertility specialist.
-The success rate with IVF must be viewed considering the natural fertility rate in fertile couples that is approximately only 10% per month.
-We advise you to be mentally prepared to undergo at least 3 cycles, so that finally we can ensure you at least 85-90% success rate.
+The success rate with IVF must be viewed considering the natural fertility rate of infertile couples that are approximately only 10% per month.
+We advise you to be mentally prepared to undergo at least 3 cycles so that finally we can ensure you at least 85-90% success rate.
 Appropriate concessions are given in the financial aspect of treatment if you undertake 3 full cycles